First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 Three horn blasts echoed from the watchtower—low, resonant, carrying across frozen ground.
-Then a shout: "Hunters returning!"
+Then a shout—"Hunters returning!"

-Doors opened from all quarters: north walls, central square, even the southern edge.
+Doors opened from all quarters.
+North walls, central square, even the southern edge.
 Voices called to one another.
 The sound of people gathering, moving toward the gates.

+He lagged twenty paces behind the others.
 It had been that way since they left the clearing, the space between them widening like a crack in ice.

 The baby was warm against his chest.
-Too warm—like fever, but the child's skin was dry.
+Too warm, like fever, but the child's skin was dry.
 It still hadn't cried.

 Behind him walked Ferne, then Grey-beard.
 Renn stumbled along, face ash-pale.
 The others followed, exhausted.
+Seven of them trudged together, empty-handed and scorched.

 The baby shifted beneath the blanket.
-Heat radiated from the child when everything else chilled to frost.

 Ahead, the settlement stirred.

-Bone arches formed the doorways: ribs pulled from long-dead dragons, bleached and cracked.
-People emerged from them, leaning from windows, clustering at corners.
-Eyes tracking the hunters' approach.
+Bone arches formed the doorways—ribs pulled from long-dead dragons, bleached and cracked.
+People emerged from them, leaning from windows, clustering at corners, eyes tracking the hunters' approach.

 Questions started immediately.